 This study also included a review of public school transportation in the state, focusing on factors (e.g. number of students transported and miles traveled) influencing transportation operations, costs, and levels of state funding.
 The analysis examined transportation for general education students as well as for students with special transportation needs (e.g. disabled students).
 The analysis also looked at a variety of district transportation operating practices and other factors influencing transportation costs.
-The research team conducted phone interviews with transportation operating policies and practices influencing costs and efficiencies.
+The research team conducted phone interviews with transportation directors from a sample of four districts to collect additional information on district transportation operating policies and practices influencing costs and efficiencies.
 As a part of the transportation analysis, the research team also reviewed the Maryland Transportation Subsidy funding formula, including examinations of the key components of the subsidy, trends in funding over time, the effects of enrollment changes on the subsidy, the impact of the subsidy on district budgets, and recommendations for improvement.